Making real connections to the community goes with the Territory

 The Northern Territory is home to some of Australia’s most iconic landmarks - Uluru-Kata Tjuta, Kakadu National Parks and Kings Canyon, to name a few.
 Now you can experience Australia’s Northern Territory for yourself by working in one of the Territory’s remote areas.

-Why should you make the move to the Northern Territory’s most remote areas?
 Find out why going remote can give your career the boost you’ve been looking for.

 Work in the remote Northern Territory and learn skills that you won’t receive anywhere else in the world.
 You’ll engage with the community, share their challenges, gain knowledge and witness first-hand how your work makes an impact.